saachit1208/DocumentSearchBot/README.md

 ## Testing

 Testing for the server-side code is implemented using Pytest.
-Tests are located in the `tests` folder within the `server` directory.
+Tests are located in the `tests` folder within the `server` directory, and the main test document is named `test_app.py`.
 To run the tests, follow these steps:

 1. Navigate to the `server` folder: